 Our Air Fryer Donut recipe makes perfectly tender donuts that are ready in minutes!
 No fuss, no hot oil – make air fryer donuts with biscuits for an easy and sweet breakfast or afternoon treat.

 Air Fryer Donut Recipe

-Not only does this recipe give you a plate full of soft cakey donuts, but you’ll also have crispy donut holes!
+Not only does this air fryer donut recipe give you a plate full of soft, pillowy donuts, but you’ll also have crispy donut holes!

-I think you’ll love making donuts in the air fryer, because it means no messy grease on your countertops, and no pot of frying oil to get rid of when you’re done!
+I think you’ll love making donuts in the air fryer.
+It means no messy grease on your countertops, and no pot of frying oil to get rid of when you’re done!

 I also have a recipe for homemade churros that you’ll love!
 The flavor is similar to these air fryer donuts, but the dough is made from scratch.

 - Refrigerated Biscuits – Choose your favorite brand of jumbo flaky biscuits without any added flavors.

 - Butter – When melted, this helps the cinnamon sugar coating stick to the surface.
 Either salted or unsalted is fine.